What’s this story about?

 Presenting 12 years in the life of a multi-racial family, set against the backdrop of 1960s racial unrest, the murder of a president, and national turbulence as the United States cascades toward, and becomes involved in, an unwanted and unnecessary war in Southeast Asia.

-When the Neilan’s first arrive in Dallas in 1959, they discover that even though Brown vs. Board of Education, outlawed school segregation in 1954, Dallas’ schools are still segregated.
+When the Neilan’s first arrive in Dallas in 1959, they discover that even though Brown vs. Board of Education outlawed school segregation in 1954, Dallas’ schools are still segregated.
 A private-citizen lawsuit, with Thurgood Marshall as lead attorney and Drew, working in the background, leads the following year to the Dallas Independent School District being ordered by Federal Court to institute “stair-step” racial integration of schools (i.e., one grade each year until all 12 grades are desegregated).
-Drew’s sons will go to separate schools–Elton, now in the second grade, attends a black public school while Charly, 10 months younger, attends a white school in a desegregated first grade.
+Drew’s sons go to separate schools–Elton, now in the second grade, attends a black public school while Charly, 10 months younger, attends a white school in a desegregated first grade.

 White supremacists in Dallas are infuriated by the presence of a well-to-do “mixed-race” family, especially one led by an attorney and friend of both Thurgood Marshall and President Lyndon Johnson.
 They conspire to eliminate the Neilan family from their midst.
 Protecting his family becomes Drew’s primary focus as Kowanda moves into a political career at the urging of President Lyndon Johnson and First Lady, Lady Bird Johnson.

 The story contains scenes from Drew’s earlier life, as he finally learns his mother had committed two murders in addition to her other misdeeds.
 Along the way Drew learns the identity of his father and discovers a brother he never knew.
-Martin, only six months younger than Drew, and uncle to Drew’s four children, becomes more important to the family than they would have believed.
+Martin, only six months younger than Drew, and uncle to Drew’s four children, becomes more important to the family than they would have believed as the 60s cascade into a war no one wants, and into political divides that separate us even today.